delynko/JeffersonCountyMigration/README.md

 # JeffersonCountyMigration
-animated map depicting migration to and from Jefferson County
+Animated map depicting migration to and from Jefferson County

+This map uses the Leaflet Migration Layer plugin.